PascalKieslich/mousetrap-os/plugins/mousetrap_response/mousetrap_response.md

 	draw textline center=1 color=red text="Please start moving" x=0 y=0 sketchpad=present_stimulus

 This means that the text 'Please start moving' will be displayed in red at the center of the current `sketchpad` (which is named 'present_stimulus'), once the initiation time limit passes without mouse movement.

+### Logging resolution

+The `Logging resolution` specifies the interval (in milliseconds) in which the mouse position is recorded.
+By default, this takes place every 10 ms (corresponding to a 100 Hz sampling rate).
+The actual resolution may differ depending on the performance of the hardware.
+The achieved rate can be seen in the data, as a timestamp is saved for each recorded position.

 ## Mouse-tracking data